Vitamin D Deficiency Symptoms

 In chronic and/or severe vitamin D deficiency, a decline in calcium and phosphorus absorption by the intestines leads to hypocalcemia (low calcium levels in your blood).
 This leads to secondary hyperparathyroidism (overactive parathyroid glands attempt to keep blood calcium levels normal).

-Recognizing the signs and symptoms helps physicians diagnose and prescribe appropriate treatment.
+Recognizing the signs and symptoms of vitamin D deficiency helps physicians diagnose and prescribe appropriate treatment.

 • Muscle weakness